paulohenriquevn/aws-solutions-architect/README.md

 ---

-Caso queira, posso continuar com mais questões.
-Avise-me!```
 ### Question #216

-**Texto original:**
-A company has a serverless website with millions of objects in an Amazon S3 bucket.
-The company uses the S3 bucket as the origin for an Amazon CloudFront distribution.
-The company did not set encryption on the S3 bucket before the objects were loaded.
-A solutions architect needs to enable encryption for all existing objects and for all objects that are added to the S3 bucket in the future.
-Which solution will meet these requirements with the LEAST amount of effort?
-A. Create a new S3 bucket.
-Turn on the default encryption settings for the new S3 bucket.
-Download all existing objects to temporary local storage.
-Upload the objects to the new S3 bucket.
-B. Turn on the default encryption settings for the S3 bucket.
-Use the S3 Inventory feature to create a .csv file that lists the unencrypted objects.
-Run an S3 Batch Operations job that uses the copy command to encrypt those objects.
-C. Create a new encryption key by using AWS Key Management Service (AWS KMS).
-Change the settings on the S3 bucket to use server-side encryption with AWS KMS managed encryption keys (SSE-KMS).
-Turn on versioning for the S3 bucket.
-D. Navigate to Amazon S3 in the AWS Management Console.
-Browse the S3 bucket’s objects.
-Sort by the encryption field.
-Select each unencrypted object.
-Use the Modify button to apply default encryption settings to every unencrypted object in the S3 bucket.

-**Tradução:**
 Uma empresa possui um site sem servidor com milhões de objetos em um bucket Amazon S3.
 A empresa usa o bucket S3 como origem para uma distribuição Amazon CloudFront.
 A empresa não configurou a criptografia no bucket S3 antes de carregar os objetos.
 Um arquiteto de soluções precisa habilitar a criptografia para todos os objetos existentes e para todos os objetos que forem adicionados ao bucket S3 no futuro.
 Qual solução atenderá a esses requisitos com o MENOR esforço?
 A. Criar um novo bucket S3.
 Ativar as configurações padrão de criptografia para o novo bucket S3.
 Baixar todos os objetos existentes para um armazenamento local temporário.
 Fazer upload dos objetos para o novo bucket S3.